Chrono136/Maple-Tree/README.md

 - It gives you the power to backup Wii U updates, DLC, and titles directly to your PC, as well as launch Cemu with titles.

 ### What makes this any different from Wii U USB Helper?
 - In short, USB Helper requires a lot of manual steps in order to prep the files for Cemu 1.7.3's patch and DLC feature.

+### I can't launch a title(s). | I'm getting an error when launching titles!
+- Make sure your entire directory path doesn't have any special characters, such as accented characters, such as á, é, í, ó, ú, ü, ñ, ¿, ¡.
+It's not limited to these characters.
+But to be safe and avoid issues.
+Ensure the directory paths only contain alphanumeric characters.

 - Prior to 1.7.3, in order to update titles and add DLC(which didn't always work), you had to overwrite files of the original title.
 This application removes all the manual work required to get updates and DLC up and running for Cemu 1.7.3 with just a few simple clicks.